 "I was diagnosed with womb cancer in June 2010 and have so far been cancer-free for just over three years.
-I met Kaz through Facebook and have been lucky enough to run Womb Cancer Support UK (WCSUK) with her from day one.
 Meeting all the women in the support group has helped me tremendously and I’ve made a lot of wonderful new friends as a result.

 I was diagnosed with grade 3 endometrial adenocarcinoma nine months after my fiftieth birthday, following removal of a mass from the neck of my womb during what was meant to have been a routine hysteroscopy three weeks before diagnosis.
 I knew the tumour was there because I’d effectively given birth to it back in April that year but I don’t think the medics believed me until they finally saw for themselves.
 I was told to expect major surgery followed by radiotherapy.